ahlstromcj/seq66/README.md

         with support for hex notation.
     *   Supports configuration files: ".rc", ".usr", ".ctrl", ".mutes", ".playlist", ".drums" (note-mapping), and ".palette".
-    *   Unified keystroke control and MIDI control in the ".ctrl" file.
+    *   Unified keystroke and MIDI control in the ".ctrl" file.
 It defines MIDI In controls for controlling Seq66, and MIDI Out controls for displaying Seq66 status in grid controllers (e.g.  LaunchPad).
-        Basic 4x8 and 8x8 ".ctrl" files for the Launchpad Mini provided.
+Basic 4x8 and 8x8 ".ctrl" files are provided for the Launchpad Mini.

 ##  Non Session Manager